ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/001-welcome.md

 * An internet connection with an upload speed of at least 1 Mbps.
   * 4 Mbps is required for HD quality.
 * A Mac with hardware-accelerated video encoding (most Macs manufactured after 2010).
-* For Facebook Live, you must have a Facebook account (to use other services that use RTMP, you must have an account with that service).
+* To broadcast to streaming services, you must have an account with that service.

 ## Installing Ecamm Live